shapeshed/shapeshed.com/content/posts/first_wsg_london_event.md

-{
-  "title": "First WSG London Event",
-  "date": "2006-07-18T00:00:00+01:00",
++++
+date = "2006-07-18T00:00:00+01:00"
-  "description": "I was very pleased to be able to attend the first Web Standards Group event in London that was very well organised by <a href=\"http://muffinresearch.co.uk/about/\">Stuart</a> at Muffin Research.
-I discovered two excellent speeches and a community intent on not resting on their laurels. ", "tags": [
+description = "I was very pleased to be able to attend the first Web Standards Group event in London that was very well organised by <a href=\"http://muffinresearch.co.uk/about/\">Stuart</a> at Muffin Research.
+I discovered two excellent speeches and a community intent on not resting on their laurels. " tags = ["Web Standards"] title = "First WSG London Event"

-    "Web Standards"
-  ]
-}
++++

 This was the first time I've attended a meetup and I didn't really know what to expect.